 - Newburyport Water Pollution Control Facility - Merrimack River

-- Rockport Wastewater Treatment Facility - Sand Bay
+- Rockport Wastewater Treatment Facility - Sandy Bay

 South Essex Ocean Sanctuary